Beautiful home in Eugene in small co-housing/community

-A three to four family intentional community/ co-housing living, with members committed to ecological living, social/racial/economic/ecological justice, supporting a diverse gender spectrum, and clear, kind communication.
+A small, family-focused, intentional community/ co-housing living, with members committed to ecological living, social/racial/economic/ecological justice, supporting a diverse gender spectrum, and clear, kind communication.

 We own 1.2 acres in the city limits of Eugene (Churchill neighborhood), with fruit trees, garden space, and young dairy animals.
-We have three homes, as well as common space and a smaller dwelling for work/trade or guests.
+We have three homes and a tiny house, as well as common space and a smaller dwelling for work/trade or guests.
 Each family has the opportunity to own their own living space, and the community will have shared ownership of the common rooms and the land.

 Who we’re looking for: